ComScore

 • Serves: 1 9-inch cookie cake

 The only thing better than a bunch of small cookies is one giant one.
-Yes, we're talking a Halloween cookie cake.
+Yes, I'm talking a Halloween cookie cake.
 And since the recipe calls for boxed snickerdoodle cookie mix, the dough will come together in a flash.

 Halloween Cookies: Apple Oatmeal Cookies